gchux/cloud-run-tcpdump/README.md

 The sidecar approach enables decoupling from the main –*ingress*– container so that it does not require any modifications to perform a packet capture; additionally, sidecars use their own resources which allows `tcpdump` to not compete with the main app resources allocation.

-> **NOTE**: the main –*ingres*– container is the one to which all ingress traffic ( HTTP Requests ) is delivered to; for Cloud Run services, this is typically your APP container.
+> **NOTE**: the main –*ingress*– container is the one to which all ingress traffic ( HTTP Requests ) is delivered to; for Cloud Run services, this is typically your APP container.

 ## Building blocks